 - Moderate variety of substitutes (Moderate force)

 The moderate availability of substitutes is an external factor that moderately intensifies the threat of substitution in The Walt Disney Company’s global industry environment.
 Customers have a moderate number of substitute options.
-Also, in Michael Porter’s Five Forces analysis framework, substitutes’ moderate performance-to-price ratio leads to moderate customer satisfaction in using substitutes to products from companies like Disney.
-In addition, the moderate variety of substitutes supports the moderate intensity of this force in this external analysis.
-A higher variety would make it less likely for customers to move away from substitutes in the business environment.
+Also, in Porter’s Five Forces analysis framework, substitutes’ moderate performance-to-price ratio leads to moderate customer satisfaction in using substitutes for Disney products.
+In addition, the moderate variety of substitutes supports the moderate intensity of this force in this Five Forces analysis.
+Higher variety makes it less likely for customers to move away from substitutes in the business environment.
 The Walt Disney Company’s management must apply strategies, such as strategies for high quality and performance, for attracting customers away from substitutes, considering the moderate threat of substitution determined in this component of the Five Forces analysis.

 Threat of New Entrants or New Entry against Disney (Weak Force)

 Porter’s Five Forces analysis framework identifies the threat of new entry as a competitive force in the industry environment.
 In this case, The Walt Disney Company’s strategic management needs to consider potential new entrants and their possible effects on the international business environment.
-For example, this external analysis points to large firms that could enter the entertainment industry and disrupt the success of long-established companies.
+This Five Forces analysis points to large firms that can enter the entertainment industry and disrupt the success of long-established companies.
 The following external factors and their intensities are the basis of the weak threat of new entry against Disney: